-An applicant to the Duke University School of Nursing Graduate Program must obtain an application form from the School of Nursing Office of Admissions and Student Services.
+All applicants to graduate programs at the Duke University School of Nursing must complete an application and submit that completed application to the Office of Admissions and Student Services.
 A check or money order for the nonrefundable processing fee of \$50 must accompany each application.
-In addition, the applicant should provide the following supporting documents: